-An observable gradient exists between education and nutrition.
+An observable gradient existed between education and nutrition.
 Mothers with no education or only primary education struggle significantly to provide a diversified diet (only 1.4% and 5.5% reach the target, respectively).
-In urban areas, access to a secondary level of education is associated with better diversity (12.9% reach the target; see raw data).
-This confirms that the capacity to diversify the diet depends not only on food availability but also on the "nutritional literacy" necessary to compose balanced meals from local resources.
+In urban areas, access to a secondary level of education was associated with better diversity (12.9% reach the target; see raw data).
+This confirmed that the capacity to diversify the diet depended not only on food availability but also on the "nutritional literacy" necessary to compose balanced meals from local resources.

 4. DISCUSSION

-The objective of this study was to analyze the anthropometric and behavioral determinants of the nutritional status of children aged 6 to 24 months in the Avé Prefecture.
-The results highlight a critical public health issue: the persistence of pediatric nutritional insecurity despite high coverage of health education programs.
+.
 This section interprets these findings through the lens of nutritional physiology and local structural constraints.

 One of the major findings of this investigation lies in the glaring paradox between maternal theoretical knowledge and actual practice, referred to in the literature as the "Knowledge-Practice Gap."
 While cognitive assimilation of the Exclusive Breastfeeding (EBF) standard is quasi-universal (95.4%), actual behavioral adherence remains critically low.
 This phenomenon was also observed in the Oti district of Togo, where knowledge of standards did not predict their application (Kombieni et al., 2015).

-The high rate of early introduction of foods or fluids before six months (79.2%) suggests that dietary decision-making does not rest solely with the mother but is embedded within a complex social dynamic.
+The high rate of early introduction of foods or fluids before six months (79.2%) suggested that dietary decision-making didnot rest solely with the mother but was embedded within a complex social dynamic.
 In this context, traditional beliefs regarding the necessity of water supplementation in tropical climates and the erroneous perception of milk insufficiency prevail (Koffi et al., 2015).
-This dissonance confirms that vertical health education, while effective for message retention, often fails to modify entrenched behaviors when confronting sociocultural burdens and the influence of elders, particularly mothers-in-law, as well as economic constraints necessitating an early return to work (Lartey et al., 2019).
+This dissonance confirmed that vertical health education, while effective for message retention, often fails to modify entrenched behaviors when confronting sociocultural burdens and the influence of elders, particularly mothers-in-law, as well as economic constraints necessitating an early return to work (Lartey et al., 2019).

 The complementary feeding transition period (6-24 months) is physiologically critical because metabolic requirements for growth and synaptogenesis exceed the intakes provided by breast milk alone (Dewey & Brown, 2003).
-Our results reveal an alarming Minimum Dietary Diversity (MDD), achieved by only 25.4% of children, with a predominance of starchy matrices (cereals/tubers).
+Our results revealed an alarming Minimum Dietary Diversity (MDD), achieved by only 25.4% of children, with a predominance of starchy matrices (cereals/tubers).

 This dietary monotony exposes infants to the "viscosity paradox."
 To make local porridges ingestible for the infant, mothers often resort to excessive aqueous dilution, reducing energy density below the required threshold (0.8 kcal/g) to fill the gastric energy gap (Mouquet-Rivier et al., 2008).
 The absence of animal proteins and lipid sources in the daily ration, exacerbated by food taboos and low purchasing power, limits heme iron and zinc intake.
 This situation favors the emergence of "hidden hunger," compromising neurocognitive development and increasing the risk of micronutrient deficiencies in rural West Africa (Mitchikpe et al., 2010; Victora et al. 2008).

-The anthropometric status of children in Avé reflects the cumulative impact of dietary deficits and a pathogenic environment.
+The anthropometric status of children in Avé reflected the cumulative impact of dietary deficits and a pathogenic environment.
 The 11.2% prevalence of stunting testifies to chronic deprivations during the 1,000-day window, jeopardizing future human capital (Black et al., 2013).